alexfriedman39/alexfriedman39.fastrobots.github.io/Lab11.md

 </p>
 <br>

-The Localization class was therefore verified since the probabilistic belief, calculated using Bayes, behaved accurately with respect to ground truth.
+This result verified the Localization class since the probabilistic belief, calculated using Bayes, behaved accurately with respect to ground truth.

 ## Implementating Localization on the Robot